 The Arizona Friends of Chamber Music presents a week of musical activity at Leo Rich Theatre, featuring a world-class array of chamber musicians and performances of standard repertoire as well as more eclectic and exceptional chamber music works.
 Introductory talks and the chance for audience members to talk with the musicians are hallmarks of this critically acclaimed festival.
 March 15-22, 2015

-Watch and learn as pro golf's "old masters" at the top of their game show how practice makes perfect.
-The PGA TOUR Champions Tour's new Tucson Classic features a who's who of golf's legends strutting their stuff on the accessible and walkable Catalina Course at the Omni Tucson National Resort.
-See everyone's favorite pros play over three days of competition featuring a no-cut competition.
+Watch and learn as pro golf legends at the top of their games show how practice makes perfect.
+The PGA TOUR's Champions Tour's new event, the Tucson Conquistadores Classic, features a who's who of golf's masters strutting their stuff on the accessible and walkable Catalina Course at the Omni Tucson National Resort.
+See everybody's favorite pros play over three days of competition featuring a no-cut format.
 March 16-22, 2015

 The Fourth Avenue shopping and dining district is always a step outside the ordinary, but twice a year, the draw is not just the shops and restaurants that line 4th Ave but the hundreds of artisans, vendors and food booths that fill the street itself.
 Entertainers perform on stage and in the streets as 200,000 to 300,000 people meander their way through tents filled with fine art, handmade soaps and salves, crafts, novelties, musical instruments, jewelry and more.
 March 20-22, 2015